 A. Terms of Reference

-1. The Informal Working Group (IWG) shall develop a draft regulatory proposal to make a new UN-Regulation for Acceleration Control for Pedal Error (ACPE) for M1 and N1 vehicles and related system to prevent or mitigate collision with objects or other road users.
+1. The Informal Working Group (IWG) shall develop a draft regulatory proposal to make a new UN-Regulation for Acceleration Control for Pedal Error (ACPE) for M1 and N1 vehicles, and possibly for other vehicle categories, and related system to prevent or mitigate collision with objects or other road users.

 2. In particular the IWG shall address the following issues: